We have a wide range of club competitions, find out about each one below.

 Rules: View the MRC Rules

-The races currently included are: Brighton Marathon, London Marathon, Alton 10 mile, Hook 6 or 10 mile, Yateley 10k series, Alice Holt 10k, Victory 5, Basingstoke Half Marathon, Fleet 10k, Great South Run, Gosport Half Marathon, Stubbington 10k, Wokingham Half Mararthon, Bramley 20/10, Reading Half Marathon, Fleet Half Marathon.
+The races currently included are: Brighton Marathon, London Marathon, Alton 10 mile, Hook 6 or 10 mile, Yateley 10k series, Victory 5, Basingstoke Half Marathon, Fleet 10k, Gosport Half Marathon, Stubbington 10k, Wokingham Half Marathon, Bramley 20/10, Fleet Half Marathon, Lordshill 10 mile, Overton 5 mile, Solent half marathon, Hayling 10 miles.

-Awarded to the male and female member whose total time for the following three races is the lowest: Fleet 10K, Fleet Half Marathon, plus fastest recorded Thursday handicap time from April – March in the same year.
+Awarded to the male and female member whose total time for the following three races is the lowest: Fleet 10k (Camberley 10K for 2019), Fleet Half Marathon, plus fastest recorded Thursday handicap time from April – March.

 Cross Country Awards